-All patients will initially be treated with lidocaine nose drops for four weeks, after which they will be randomly assigned to one of two treatment arms: 1)MVD of the pterygopalatine ganglion and 2) RF of the pterygopalatine ganglion.
+All patients will initially be treated with lidocaine nose drops for four weeks, after which they will undergo MVD of the pterygopalatine ganglion.
 The follow-up period after MVD will be six months.
 Pain relief and improvement of quality of life will be assessed via questionnaires filled out at inclusion and at one week, 3 and 6 months follow-up.